tinytronix/SX126x/Readme.md

 LoRa modules as long as they use the SX1262 or SX1268.
 In this case take a look at the DRF1268T datasheet and check if DIO1, DIO2 and DIO3 are wired differently.

 ## FAQ
-Q: Why is the SW pin not supported by this library?
+Q: Why is the SW pin not supported by this library? <br>
 A: Currently the SW Pin is connected to 3,3V permanently, so RF is always on.
 In one of the next versions it mightbe a good idea to add a 5th parameter to the constructor (bool true/false): true- DIO2 switches RF, false: RF controlled externally.